Derivation of the Chern-Simons-Schr\"odinger equation from the dynamics of an almost-bosonic-anyon gas: Useful Properties

 We note that throughout this paper, Lemma~\ref{lem:estnew} is used exclusively in the case $s = 0$.
-However, for the benefit of future work, we present the lemma in a more general form than is strictly required here.
+However, for possible future applications, we present the lemma in a more general form than is strictly required here.